shohanjh09/architect-in-progress/Database/SQL/payment-system-db-design.md

 ---

-## 6) Auditing and Reconciliation
+## 6. Auditing and Reconciliation

 ### 6.1 Reconcile provider statements
 Store `provider_payment_id`, amounts, fees, timestamps.
-Compare gateway exports vs DB totals.
+Compare gateway exports vs DB totals for reconciliation.

 ### 6.2 Immutable logs
 Ledger is append-only.
-If a correction needed, add a correcting txn.
+If a correction is needed, add a correcting transaction (never update or delete old entries).

 ---

-## 7) Interview Questions (What to say)
+## 7. Interview Questions (What to say)
-- “How do you prevent double charge?” → **Idempotency key + unique constraint + transactional write**
+- **How do you prevent double charge?** → Idempotency key + unique constraint + transactional write
-- “How do you ensure auditability?” → **Append-only ledger**
+- **How do you ensure auditability?** → Append-only ledger
-- “What about eventual events?” → **Outbox pattern**
+- **What about eventual events?** → Outbox pattern
-- “How to scale balances?” → **Cached balances + ledger source of truth**
+- **How to scale balances?** → Cached balances + ledger as source of truth

 ---

-## 8) Common Pitfalls
+## 8. Common Pitfalls
-- Using `FLOAT` for money
+- Using `FLOAT` for money (use integer cents)
-- Updating balances without ledger
+- Updating balances without a ledger
-- No idempotency keys
+- No idempotency keys (risk of double charge)
-- Handling webhooks without state machine
+- Handling webhooks without a state machine
 - Not testing refunds/chargebacks

 ---